Cray-HPE/docs-csm/index.md

 1. [Glossary](glossary.md)

-   This chapter provides a explanations of terms and acronyms used throughout the rest of this documentation.
+   This chapter provides explanations of terms and acronyms used throughout the rest of this documentation.

-### Copyright and License
+## Copyright and License

 MIT License